Save Money with an Airbnb Linen Service

 American Soft Linen Towels

 The American Soft Linen Bath Towels are the perfect Airbnb towel.
-The hint of geometry in its dobby-border adds personality to the greeting without adding color – allowing easy stain treatment.
-The ELS Combed Cotton means quick drying too.
+The hint of geometry on it’s border adds personality to the towel without adding color – allowing easy stain treatment.
+The ELS Combed Cotton means it’s quick drying too.

 #2.
-Have enough inventory to only send laundry to be cleaned once every couple of Airbnb turns.
+Stock enough inventory so you only need to send laundry to be cleaned once every couple of Airbnb turns.

 Miscommunication happens when things get complicated.
 If you’re operating your Airbnb rental property with just enough linens for one turn, you’re complicating the cleaning process by putting a strict timeline on yourself, your house cleaners, and your Airbnb linen service.